Adani Enterprises Ltd (NSE: ADANIENT) Q3 2026 Earnings Call dated Feb. 03, 2026

 Manish Somaiya

-Okay, and if you can just touch on the data center partnership with Google.
-I believe on the last call we had talked about the partnership and I think you’d mentioned that you would give more details around spending and other metrics.
-Hopefully on this call.
+Okay.
+And if you can just touch on the data center partnership with Google.
+I believe on the last call, we had talked about the partnership.
+And I think you had mentioned that you would give more details around spending and other metrics hopefully on this call?

-Just to give you an idea, we are just currently working through with the relevant agreements and so they are nothing that we can share which would be complete and naturally we have to also work jointly with the counterparty in that case.
+It’s a little bit too early at this point.
+Just to give you an idea, we are just currently working through with the relevant agreements and so there’s nothing that we can share which will be complete.
+And naturally, we have to also work jointly with the counterparty in that case.
 But we expect to have a much clearer rollout and take up planning from the likes of Google and other partners.
-Are there others also?
-Probably, I think given their timelines and what we are aware of, probably say it’s about another quarter to four months away before we can be able to publicly share the rollout plans.
+There are others also.
+Probably I think given their timelines and what we are aware of, probably say it’s about another quarter to four months away before we will be able to publicly share the rollout plans.

 Manish Somaiya

-Okay, that’s helpful.
-And then just lastly you’ve been very busy on the capital markets front.
-If you can just give us a sense of what else we should be expecting and then I think what would be helpful is to have a pro forma capital structure.
-I think you gave the figures for 1231.
-But just to understand, you know, even with the current financing that was just completed in the last week or so, if you can just give us a sense of, you know, what the debt stack looks like at this point.
+Okay.
+That’s helpful.
+And then just lastly, you’ve been very busy on the capital markets front.
+If you can just give us a sense of what else we should be expecting?
+And then I think what would be helpful is to have a pro forma capital structure.
+I think you gave the figures for 12/31, but just to understand even with the current financing that was just completed in the last week or so, if you can just give us a sense of what the debt stack looks like at this point?

-Just under $9 billion.
-We have still some shareholder loan outstanding of about, about just under $2 billion.
-So the external debt of that would be 62,000 crore.
-So 78 being the total debt, 16 being shareholder loans giving us a total external debt of about 62.
-Of this 62, the majority of 37 is just allocated to the is actually airports, rose touch copper and the current PVC under construction.
-What we can do is if we can give you a performer also post the post, we can actually will note down the question, we’ll provide that publicly and we can put it on the website itself.
+Yes, we will actually provide a lot more detail, but just basically, our incremental total external debt now is roughly around over 36 — just over INR36,000 crores that is allocated to our incubating businesses.
+And overall, just to give you a basic long-term debt number, the gross long-term debt is about INR78,000 crores.
+So give or take just under $9 billion.
+We have still some shareholder loan outstanding of about just under $2 billion.
+So the external debt of that would be INR62,000 crores.
+So INR78,000 crores being the total debt, INR16,000 crores being shareholder loans giving us a total external debt of about INR62,000 crores.
+Of this INR62,000 crores, majority, INR37,000 crores is just allocated to the — is actually Airports, Roads, Kutch Copper and the current PVC under construction.
+So what we can do is we can give you a pro forma also post results.
+We can actually — we’ll note down the question.
+We’ll provide that publicly and we can put it on the website itself.

 Manish Somaiya

-Okay, that’ll be super helpful just so that you know we have a better sense of what we should have in our models.
-But thank you so much for all.
-The answers.
+Okay.
+No, that will be super helpful just so that we have a better sense of what we should have in our models?
+But thank you so much for all the answers.

-Look at that.
-You can always look at page 26 but if anything further you can please reach out.
-So we will put further details if required.
+Look at debt, you can always look at Page 26.
+But if you have anything further, you can please reach out.
+We will put further details if required.

 Manish Somaiya